TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 If you are following along, at this point you will stop seeing an error being rendered on-screen, this time it will be in the console.

-The last issue is that we haven't camelCased our attributes, and so are using invalid DOM properties for JSX, specifically the `class` and the `stroke-width`.
+The last issue is that we haven't camelCased our attributes, and so are using invalid DOM properties for JSX, specifically the `stroke-width`.

 ```jsx
 <div>